-We love collecting colorful leaves for leaf rubbings early in the fall, before the leaves are either too soggy or too crunchy.
+Autumn is the perfect time to craft with crunchy fallen leaves.
+We love collecting colorful leaves for leaf rubbings.
+Make sure to collect them early in the fall before they are either too soggy or too crunchy.
 We usually use colored crayons to make our rubbings, but we’ve been playing with white crayon and watercolor resist leaf rubbings.
 I think I like these striking leaf rubbings the most!
+Aren’t they pretty?

 You’ll need to gather:

 - Paper – A medium-weight drawing paper works great – use something thin enough to get a good impression when you make your rubbings, but thick enough to handle watercolors.

 - White crayons, paper removed

 - Watercolors, liquid or pan (or watered-down tempera paint)

 Gather a variety of leaves from your yard or neighborhood.
 Choose leaves that are still flexible, with defined veins on the back.
 No crunchy leaves for this project!

 Lay your leaves under the paper, vein-side up, and rub the paper with the side of a white crayon.
 Use a little pressure to get a good impression.
 Continue adding leaf rubbings to your paper – we did most of ours in a random fashion, letting the leaves overlap.